djudd/human-name/README.md

 # Performance

-As of version 0.8, the fast path (roughly, two space-separated, titlecase ASCII words), name parsing takes about a microsecond and does not heap-allocate.

-Pathological cases can take up to ten times as long.
+As of version 1.0, the fast path (roughly, two space-separated, titlecase ASCII words) for name parsing takes ~250ns and does not heap-allocate.
+Pathological cases can take an order of magnitude longer.

-There are a few places where the code would be simpler with regexes, but in the hot path this seems to be slower, and doing without isn't too hard, so we avoid the dependency.

 # Credit